RakhithJK/SelfhostedPro-selfhosted_templates/README.md

-# Portainer Templates for Selfhosted Projects/Homelabs
+# Yacht Templates for Selfhosted Projects/Homelabs

 This is a template focused on helping people spin up selfhosted services using Portainer.